pcorey/pcorey.github.io/_posts/2017-12-25-do-you-know-that-a-man-is-not-dead-while-his-name-is-still-spoken.markdown

 <br/>
 > — Terry Pratchett, [Going Postal](http://amzn.to/2BgtcOT)

-The Clacks, as described in Going Postal, is a system of trans-contential semaphore towers used to send messages across great distances.
+The Clacks, as described in Going Postal, is a system of trans-continental semaphore towers used to send messages across great distances.
 Each packet of text sent through the Clacks is encoded using a set of standardized codes and encodings.

 Sounds familiar, doesn’t it?